Understanding

 This makes it illegal to import new models from these companies into the United States, with a $7,000 fine per instance, if a company continues to import these models.
 This ends the private use loophole in the NDAA.

 Whereas the NDAA specifically named HIkvision and Dahua, the FCC import ban does not name any specific brands, but instead included the broader description of what constituted "FOREIGN ADVERSARY TECHNOLOGY" as phrased in the Sanctions ruling by the Secretary of Commerce.
 This certainly means that the import ban includes Dahua, Hikvision, Huawei, ZTE, and Hytera, but also makes it highly likely to also include Raysharp.
+Update: Raysharp was added to the Sanctions list on October 30th 2024.

 Whereas previous legislation specified China, in particular, the FCC ruling even broadens the definition of "FOREIGN ADVERSARY," to include any hostile nation: